Climb aboard the Lapland Express for a fun Christmas experience with Santa, Mrs Claus and their helpers

 Yes, you are most welcome to bring a toddler with you to the event, if they don’t require a present or food and drink.
 We don’t charge for such young children, though do require the 50p booking fee to be paid, as the ticketing company still charges that.
 Please note that you must have at least one other child who is actually receiving a present.

-A toddler will then take up one of the maximum of six seats available to your booking, as we need to limit numbers for Covid safety.
+A toddler will then take up one of the maximum of eight seats available to your booking, to keep crowding to a minimum.

 Is the station and train wheelchair accessible?

-Yes!
+Yes.
 There is level access from the car park to the platform, and a ramp can be deployed to assist wheelchairs onto the train.
 There is a dedicated area for wheelchair passengers where they can sit with their family.
+Wheelchair accessible toilets are available.

-As spaces on this train are very limited this year, we would recommend contacting us in advance so we can reserve this space for you and your family in advance, to save any delay on the platform or train.
+As spaces on this train are limited , we would recommend contacting us in advance so we can reserve this space for you and your family, to save any delay on the platform or train.

 Can I bring a pram or buggy?